catalyst-cooperative/pudl-archiver/README.md

 there's a page containing links to a series of data resources that have somewhat structured names.

-### Step 2: Add dataset to CLI
-To add support for the dataset in the CLI you have to update the method `archive_dataset` in `src/pudl_archiver/cli.py`.
-Just follow the pattern of the other datasets to add this option.

-### Step 3: Run --initialize command
+### Step 2: Run --initialize command
-Finally, you will need to run the initialize command to create a new zenodo deposition, and update the config file with the new DOI:
+You will need to run the initialize command to create a new zenodo deposition, and update the config file with the new DOI:

 ```